altruios/namshubettulpa/public/namshubettuple/a-stone-walled-kink.md

 *She blinked in rapid succession and wobbled her head, slowly coming to focus on the desk, then around her - then at him.*
 *She tried to back away but was stopped by the handcuffs through the loop at the center of her edge of the table.*
 "Awake now are we?" *he started writing down in his notebook...*
 ~Well: Doodling actually.~
 "Martha?"
+}
+{
-*Martha looked around,*~she wasn’t focused on him,~ "well I’ve been… I don’t know where I was."
+*Martha looked around, *~she wasn’t focused on him,~ "well I’ve been...
+I don’t know where I was."
+}
+{
 *Kent leaned in, drawing her to look at him,*
+"Do you know where you are now?"
+}
+{
-"Do you know where you are now?" *She turned to him, Then looked at the mirror behind him.*
+*She turned to him, Then looked at the mirror behind him.*
 "Police station and I don’t know how to do that...
 Well deal with it," *she had turned her face away from him.*
+}
+{
 'Okay, so if the catatonic state was just any indicator, she wasn’t all there.'
 ~He wondered what the tox report would come back as.~ "Martha, I’m detective Kent, do you know why you’re here?"
 *Martha paused, then shifted her weight,*
+}
+{
+"I...
-"I… well, I wasn’t moving, and you found my neighbor" "Can you tell me anything about what happened?"
+well, I wasn’t moving, and you found my neighbor"
+"Can you tell me anything about what happened?"
 *Martha barked a stifled laugh, *"You wouldn’t believe me" *Kent took a sip from his coffee.*
-"I see a lot of weird shit, it’s 4am, how about you just tell me… in your own words."
+"I see a lot of weird shit, it’s 4am, how about you just tell me... in your own words."
 *Martha paused.*
-* Her eyes darted to the side.* "No I won’t do that."
+*Her eyes darted to the side.*
+"No I won’t do that."
-"Well." *Kent started.*
+*kent shifted forward*
+"Well if you aren't..."
 "I mean - I’ll tell you, just give me a minute"
 *Kent waited - Martha sighed.*
 "Okay.
 I have had a long night, a long weekend actually.
 I’m not sure exactly where to start...
 I’ll just...
-look - this is going to make sense...
+look - this is not"
-It doesn’t really make sense to me"
+}
+{
-~A tapping came at the door,~ *Kent looked up.*
+*A tapping came at the door, Kent looked up.*
-~Another set of tapping...~
+*Another set of tapping...*
 ~A rhythmic knock he knew too well.~
+"I’ll be back, apparently there’s something important" }
+{
-"I’ll be back, apparently there’s something important" *Kent walked out of the room and closed the door, Tom was standing there.*
+*Kent walked out of the room and closed the door, Tom was standing there.*
 "I have the reports back"
 *Kent groaned,* "I told you, I don’t need special -"